Skip to main content

 Handled strategically, sovereignty can also be a differentiator, signalling to regulators and customers that data protection is embedded in the operating model.

+"Firms can’t afford to treat data sovereignty as an abstract concern.
+It’s now a geopolitical and regulatory reality that touches every aspect of business strategy.
 The organisations that thrive will be those that can adapt their data practices without losing agility or customer trust."

-Paul Holland, Founder, Beyond Encryption
+Paul Holland, Founder and CEO, Beyond Encryption (Mailock)

 Building a Resilient Data Strategy